waleed-javed/Portfolio/content/projects/MLHFDFYP.md

 showInProjects: true
 ---

-Heart Failure Detection on ECG data using machine learning with the help of matlab digital signal processing and neural net libraries.
+A Portable ECG Machine for detection of Congestive Heart Failure Diseases just from ECG using machine learning.